oVirt/ovirt-site/source/develop/release-management/features/network/nicless-network.html.md

 #### UI

-*   mock-up (or a simple-but-clear) description of required UI changes
+*   mock-up (or a simple-but-clear) description of required UI changes - TBD

 #### REST